 A cookie is a small text file.
 When you visit any website, one or more cookies are placed onto your device.
 Cookies are stored in your browser.
-Some cookies are deleted after you leave the site, some stay with you.
-Cookies don’t store much information, some store only the name of the website you visited.
+Some cookies are deleted after you leave the site, and some stay with you.
+Cookies don’t store much information; some store only the name of the website you visited.
 Each cookie has an ID that helps the website recognise your browser next time.

 We don’t get your personal data through cookies.

 Your browser receives cookies from us when you visit our website and when you visit any sites that host our adverts and content (for example, Google or Facebook).